pranigopu/diver-vs-mermaid/README.md

 - Do not let the mermaid get too close, she attacks even harder!
 - Stay out of the mermaid's sight by hiding among the underwater growth
 - Collect all the artefacts without dying and you win!
+- NOTE: You incur a movement speed penalty directly proportional to the number of artefacts in hand

 **SCORE**: